MikeChurvis/MultiplayerVesselCrewGame/README.md

 # Multiplayer Vessel Crew Game

 (a.k.a.
-FTL but its an MMO browser game)
+FTL but its a multiplayer browser game)

 Collaborators:
 - @MikeChurvis